- SEND and SEN Information

 - Occupational Therapist - The SENCo cannot refer directly to this service, but a referral can come from a GP or Paediatrician

-- School Nursing Team - They can provide advice within their 'Welldoc' clinic, within the family home or within the school setting
+- Children and Young People’s Nursing Team – They can provide advice within their clinics often at Johnston Hospital, within the family home or within the school setting

 Where a pupil has lots of outside agency involvement, the SENCo may suggest using a service called 'ESCo' (Early Support Care and Co-ordination), a team which will lead and organise the many agencies supporting the family.